Course Outline

 Business data analytics logic

-1.1 Universal use of data
+1.1 Widespread possibilities of using data

 1.2 Two examples - hurricanes and customer behavior